Looking for the best Thinkific alternative in the market?

-Teachery is one of the simplest and most affordable Thinkific alternatives in the market.
+Teachery is one of the market’s most straightforward and affordable Thinkific alternatives.
 Unlike Podia and Kajabi, you can access its affiliate program without the need to upgrade your plan.

-The best part of using Teachery is that you have unlimited access to everything on their platform.
+The best part of using Teachery is that you have unlimited access to everything on their simple course platform.
 Unlimited online courses, students, emails, and sales pages.

 What’s more, it doesn’t charge you any transaction fees.
 Nada.

 Teachery offers two customizable templates for your courses – Minimal and Sidebar.
 The Minimal template is the most popular among the users of this platform.
 While Sidebar is the first template they’ve released.

 The difference between the two is Minimal offers a more sophisticated yet simple design.
 The sidebar looks more traditional.

 If you know how to code and wish to customize your course pages more, Teachery allows CSS and HTML.

 Once you create your course, you will see your course dashboard.
 You can start inserting your lessons, building your landing page, and designing.
 You can change their online courses’ color of bars, text, buttons, and courses.

 Teachery also allows you to pick your preferred font style, remove course progress, and add an image header.